perrette/dimarray/docs/introduction.rst

 in binary operations (broadcasting), transforms and indexing.
 It includes some of the nice features of pandas (e.g. axis alignment, optional nan skipping) but extends them to N dimensions, with a behaviour closer to a numpy array.
+Some geo features are planned (weighted mean for latitude, indexing modulo 360 for longitude, basic regridding) but dimarray should remain broad in scope.

-`spacegrids`_ is a promising new package to focus on geospatial grids.
+`spacegrids`_ is a promising new package with focus on geospatial grids.
 It intends to streamline a number of operations such as derivations, integration, regridding by proposing an algebra on between arrays and axes (grids).
 It also includes a project